ducakar/TextureReplacer/README.md

 Known Issues
 ------------

-* Clouds from EVE are not properly relfected, especially from the development version.
+* Clouds from development version of EVE are not properly relfected.
 * Textures are sometimes not replaced for Kerbals in transparent pods.
 * Cabin-specific IVA suits don't persist through scene switches while on EVA.
 * IVA visor texture is applied to EVA Kerbals if game database is reloaded while